 In this module you will apply the knowledge you acquired in previous modules as you engage in a major design project.
 Working on this assignment together with a large group of fellow students, you will break the problem down into sub-functions and sub-problems.
 Naturally, you will have to discuss the preconditions with each other, so that all of the different partial solutions can be merged into a single, total design at the end.
 In this module we will also consider the non-technical conditions related to your design, such as user-friendliness and social or ethical aspects.

-You will carry out your final Bachelor's assignment under the supervision of one of the chairs within the department of Electrical Engineering: microsystems, mechatronics, telecom, integrated circuit design/architecture or biomedical applications.
-You can gear your choice of topic towards preparing for a Master’s programme.
-You will work with researchers in their field of study with a view to examining and developing engineering applications (e.g. a new connection, a new sensor/sensor system or a control system for a surgical robot).
+You carry out your final Bachelor's assignment under the supervision of one of the chairs within the departments of Electrical Engineering, Mathematics and Computer Science: microsystems, semiconductor physics, robotics, telecom, Artificial Intelligence, integrated circuit design/architecture, nano-electronics or biomedical applications.
+You can gear your choice of topic towards preparing for a Master’s specialization or programme.
+You work together with researchers from the chosen field as you research and develop technical applications – for example, a new connection, a new sensor/sensor system, or a control system for a surgical robot.

-You will conclude your third year by writing a thesis, which you will have to defend before a research committee.
+You are to conclude your third year by writing a thesis, which you will have to defend before a research committee.
 If you pass this test, the Bachelor of Science degree will be yours.

 Graduation subjects chosen by our students vary greatly.
 Here are some recent examples:

 - Light detection at low temperatures in silicon photodiodes (IDS): Applications such as aerospace have a strong desire for good functional electric circuits, which could work at cryogenic temperatures.
 The research focused on the influence of temperature on light detection in silicon photodiodes.

 - Robot platform positioning in a theatre setting (RAM) Mobile robot positioning is normally used in different settings such as factories, homes or outside.
 Here a positioning system was proposed for a more unique kind of setting, a theatre.